Goals & Background

 - Budget using NIH forms Page 4, including budget justification on Page 5 (download here and here)

-- Biographical Sketch(es) of PI and Key Personnel including the primary mentor (if needed), other members of the mentoring team (if needed), and collaborators who would play a significant role in accomplishing the goals of the proposal (Biosketch Format Pages, Instructions and Samples)
+- Biographical Sketch(es) of PI and Key Personnel including the primary mentor (if needed), other members of the mentoring team (if needed), and collaborators who would play a significant role in accomplishing the goals of the proposal (use this new form)

 - Research Strategy (see below—using NIH continuation forms—download here)

-- F. Success from Prior Awards: PIs who have led a project supported by CTR, INBRE, COBRE or DHSA grants should include a short section (1 page maximum) outlining the progress on that prior work, including their success in leveraging that research into independent external support and explaining why further support is necessary.
+- Success from Prior Awards: PIs who have led a project supported by CTR, INBRE, COBRE or DHSA grants should include a short section (1 page maximum) outlining the progress on that prior work, including their success in leveraging that research into independent external support and explaining why further support is necessary.
 If this is a renewal request for a second year of funding, a one-page progress report is required.
-Use NIH continuation forms.
+Use NIH continuation forms—download here.

 - NIH Human subjects (download here) and planned enrollment forms (here), if applicable

 - Vertebrate animals justification and protection (download here), if applicable

 - A letter of Support from the PI’s Department Head/Chair

-- If the project is led by a new investigator (see NIH definition), the application must include a letter of support from the primary mentor detailing previous experience, the candidate’s potential, the existing mentoring or working relationship (if any), and specifics as to how the mentor will interact with the candidate during the funding period (see mentoring agreement)
+- If the project is led by a new investigator (see NIH definition here), the application must include a letter of support from the primary mentor detailing previous experience, the candidate’s potential, the existing mentoring or working relationship (if any), and specifics as to how the mentor will interact with the candidate during the funding period (see mentoring agreement here)